 Self-treatment with alcohol or nonprescription sedatives complicates the clinical picture in some cases.
 Sleep deprivation and alcohol exacerbate sleep apnea, and the combination of these, especially during night flights, will presumably act synergistically to worsen apnea even further.

 Chronic complications of jet lag disorder.
 Over the past decade there has been significant interest in the long-term complications of jet lag disorder.
-Chronic circadian disruption by light at night and chronic jet lag was found to accelerate tumor growth in desynchronized animals (17).
-Studies involving mice found that chronic jet lag induced spontaneous hepatocellular carcinoma driven by jet lag induced genome wide gene deregulation and liver metabolic dysfunction (23).
-Although chronic circadian disruption has been shown to be detrimental in animal studies, human data do not show increased cancer incidence in chronic jet lag (24; 37).
+Chronic circadian disruption by light at night and chronic jet lag were found to accelerate tumor growth in desynchronized animals (14).
+Studies involving mice found that chronic jet lag induced spontaneous hepatocellular carcinoma driven by jet lag induced genome wide gene deregulation and liver metabolic dysfunction (20).
+Although chronic circadian disruption has been shown to be detrimental in animal studies, human data do not show increased cancer incidence in chronic jet lag (21; 35).